exosite-archive/hvac-reference-application/README.md

 wuapi = aen33n5235n235jkjh
 ```

-The cik value will be automatically added during the activation step below.
+The CIK value will be automatically added during the activation step below.

 ## Add Device

-1. In Murano select *Products*
+1. In Murano select *Products*.

    ![image alt text](assets/products_tab.png)

-2. Select your product
+2. Select your product.

-3. Select *DEVICES*
+3. Select *DEVICES*.

    ![image alt text](assets/devices_tab.png)

-4. Click "+ NEW DEVICE"
+4. Click "+ NEW DEVICE."

    ![image alt text](assets/new_device_popup.png)

 5. Add a device with a Name and Identity.
-The name can be any string to help remember which device it is.
-The Identity should either be the MAC Address of your BBG, or if you are using the simulator you can use `00001` for the purpose of testing.
+The Name can be any string to help remember which device it is.
+The Identity should either be the MAC address of your BBG, or if you are using the simulator, you can use `00001` for the purpose of testing.

 ## Enable Serial Number which is the MAC Address of the Device